Child's Play (2019 film): Production

 In the early 2010s, before Curse of Chucky started its development, a planned remake for the original 1988 Child's Play was announced, with Brad Dourif set to reprise his role as Chucky.
 There is not much information about the remake, but it was subsequently cancelled.
-One of the few things that were known about it is that it would have taken place around Christmas like the original film.
 Metro-Goldwyn-Mayer announced the development of a Child's Play remake in July 2018, with a different creative team than the original film series.

 Polaroid director Lars Klevberg signed on, with a script by Tyler Burton Smith, following his work in Quantum Break.
 It and It Chapter Two collaborative team Seth Grahame-Smith and David Katzenberg served as producers.
 Gabriel Bateman, Aubrey Plaza, and Brian Tyree Henry were announced to star in September, followed by Ty Consiglio and Beatrice Kitsos in November.
 Mark Hamill was cast to voice Chucky, replacing Dourif.
 Grahame-Smith elaborated on Hamill's casting in an interview with Entertainment Weekly: